-An exploration of how philosophical analysis can be a foundation philosophical analysis can be a foundation for thinking clearly about moral issues.
+An exploration of how philosophical analysis can be a foundation for thinking clearly about moral issues.
 Problems analyzed include such widely debated issues as abortion, euthanasia, the death penalty, homosexuality, pornography, reverse discrimination, business ethics, sexual equality, and economic equity.
 Students may receive credit for only one of the following courses: HUMN 300 or PHIL 140.